Configuring

 The

-variable denotes the name of a PostgreSQL pod with the formatbackstage-psql-<deployment-name>-<_index>
+<pgsql-pod-name>variable denotes the name of a PostgreSQL pod with the formatbackstage-psql-<deployment-name>-<_index>. -

 The

-variable denotes the local PostgreSQL instance port, such as5432
+<forward-from-port>variable denotes the local PostgreSQL instance port, such as5432.Example: Configuring port forwarding

 oc port-forward -n developer-hub backstage-psql-developer-hub-0 15432:5432